0xMattCarter/NovemberFork/Studio/README.md

 - The Studio is still in development and will be opening soon,
-- Anyone who goes to NovemberFork.io with keys will be able to enter it,
+- Anyone who visits NovemberFork.io will be able to enter it,
 - The final version of the studio will allow users to record videos and/or capture images of their creations,
 - Using the blockchain and a decentralized voting protocol, these submitted images/videos will be voted on by the community,
-- Winning pieces will be made into ERC721 tokens by us and airdropped to their creators,
+- Winning pieces will be made into ERC-721 tokens by us and airdropped to their creators,
-- It will be up to these winners to decide if they want to keep their trophies or sell them on the market.
+- It will be up to these winners to decide if they want to keep their trophies or sell them on the market,

+- In the future we will release an ERC-20 token to reward winners even more,

 - See the ControlsX.txt files to learn the studio's commands